luevano/luevano.xyz/src/blog/a/manga_server_with_komga.md

 ### Automation

-The straight forward approach for automation is just to bundle a bunch of `mangal inline` commands in a shell script and automate either via [cron](https://wiki.archlinux.org/title/cron) or [systemd/Timers](https://wiki.archlinux.org/title/systemd/Timers).
+The straight forward approach for automation is just to bundle a bunch of `mangal inline` commands in a shell script and schedule it's execution either via [cron](https://wiki.archlinux.org/title/cron) or [systemd/Timers](https://wiki.archlinux.org/title/systemd/Timers).
 But, as always, I overcomplicated/overengineered my approach, which is the following:

 1. Group manga names per source.
-2. Have a way to track the changes/updates on each run.
+2. Configure anything that should always be set before executing `mangal`, this includes anilist bindings.
-3. Use that tracker to know where to start downloading chapters from.
+3. Have a way to track the changes/updates on each run.
-    - This is optional, as you can just do `--chapters "all"` and it will work.
-This is mostly to keep the logs/output cleaner/shorter.
+4. Use that tracker to know where to start downloading chapters from.
-4. Do any configuration needed beforehand.
+    - This is optional, as you can just do `--chapters "all"` and it will work but I do it mostly to keep the logs/output cleaner/shorter.
 5. Download/update each manga using `mangal inline`.
-6. Wrap everything in a `systemd` service and timer.
+6. Wrap everything in a `systemd` `service` and `timer`.

 Manga list example: